 A work authorisation is not required for nationals from the European Economic Area (EEA) and Switzerland.
 People from outside the EEA and Switzerland often need a work permit (if less than 3 months) or a combined residence and work permit, known as a single permit (if longer than 3 months).
-The employer applies to the Employee Insurance Agency (UWV) for an employment permit or to the Immigration and Naturalisation Service (IND) for a single permit.
-Simplified procedures apply to skilled and highly educated foreign nationals.
+The employer applies to the Employee Insurance Agency (UWV) for a work permit and has to meet several conditions, such as meeting the Dutch Working Conditions Act ( in Dutch: Arbeidsomstandighedenwet) and the employee must have a residence permit.
+In case the employee will stay in the Netherlands for longer than three months and does not have a residence permit, the employer needs to apply for a single permit at the Immigration and Naturalisation Service (IND).
+Simplified procedures apply to skilled and highly educated foreign nationals and other categories such as students, artists and employees transferred within an enterprise to the Netherlands.
 One is considered as highly skilled or educated, primarily on the basis of his/her salary or education.

 The application forms are only available in Dutch.
 Before the application process, all the documentation must be translated into Dutch, English, French or German.
 Permit application procedures require extensive preparation, which can easily take several weeks (aside from the time it takes the authorities to process the application).
 Requesting a single permit, the IND has three months to process the application.

 Risk of 'permanent establishment'

 B. Is there risk of 'permanent establishment' consequences for the foreign company by virtue of the remote worker’s activities?
 If so, what are the main factors determining the exposure.